Fork wrapped in measuring tape signals warning signs of disordered eating and highlights HPRC mental health resources that can help.

-When it’s time for weigh-ins or fitness tests, have you ever resorted to extreme or unhealthy measures such as strict dieting or excessive exercise to make weight?
+When it’s time for service-required body composition or fitness assessments, have you ever resorted to extreme measures such as strict dieting or excessive exercise to meet standards?
 Or maybe you know someone who has.
-Chances are, you know of the great lengths some people will go to in an effort to lose weight in time for a weigh-in.
-These practices might seem normal, or even optimal, but they don’t offer a long-term weight solution, and they do pose a threat to your health and performance.
+These practices might seem normal, or even optimal, but they don’t offer a long-term solution and pose a threat to your health and performance.

 What is disordered eating?

-Disordered eating describes irregular and unhealthy eating behaviors.
-Some of these behaviors are frequent dieting, fasting, or purging.
-In the military, these practices are often used as weight-control strategies or to meet fitness standards.
-Disordered eating might also occur when someone experiences a disturbance in their body image or struggles with an unhealthy relationship with food.
+Disordered eating describes irregular and unhealthy eating behaviors, and attitudes toward food and body image that have negative consequences on health, but don’t necessarily meet diagnostic criteria for an eating disorder.
+Some of these behaviors are frequent dieting, episodes of overeating, or a preoccupation with food.
+In the military, these practices are often used as weight-control strategies or to meet fitness standards, and can often be hidden under the guise of “health.”
 Disordered eating isn’t the same as clinically diagnosed eating disorders.
-The diagnosis of disorders such as binge-eating disorder, bulimia nervosa, or anorexia nervosa all require specific diagnostic criteria.
-However, irregular eating behaviors are still cause for concern because they can lead to chronic struggles with disordered eating and possibly a diagnosable eating disorder.
+The diagnosis of disorders such as binge-eating disorder, bulimia nervosa, or anorexia nervosa all require specific diagnostic criteria and must be made by a qualified health provider.
+However, disordered eating behaviors are still cause for concern.

 Why disordered eating can be a problem

-You might think there’s no harm in relying on drastic measures to make weight, even if it’s just once in a while.
-Unfortunately, even occasional patterns of disordered eating can impact your body’s functions and physical performance because your body isn’t consistently getting the nutrients it needs.
-Disordered-eating behaviors can lead to poor nutrition and short- and long-term health effects.
+You might think there’s no harm in relying on drastic measures to make weight, especially if it’s just once in a while.
+Unfortunately, even occasional patterns of disordered eating can impact your body’s functions, physical performance, and mental well-being.

 What to look out for